 Big data is a combined effort of technology, marketing and advertising teams with prominence in some parts of the effort to technology as the process of capturing, storing, structuring and presenting reports are in the technological realm.
 However, as in an x-ray, CT Scan or ECG in the field of medicine, technology does only half the job, the task of inferring something from the data and putting it to good use in the market is ultimately the marketer’s job.
 If the product or service fails or customer satisfaction levels dip, marketers are at the receiving end and not the Big Data.
 It is not just enough to implement new technologies and processes but also make an assessment of its impact on the top line and bottom line of the company.

-Are you comfortable with the new paradigmof data driven marketing trends:
+Are you comfortable with the new paradigm data have driven marketing trends:

-How to learn more about data driven marketing trends:
+How to learn more about data have driven marketing trends:

-Several online courses and university programs are available for data driven marketing strategy apart from quality books on the subject.
-It makes sense for the marketers and IT specialists to undergo some of the available data driven marketing strategy programs to get a better awareness of the huge potential of big data.
-For example, Kellogg Northwestern University has announced a program for April this year that will help professionals implement Data driven marketing strategy in their organization.
+Several online courses and university programs are available for data-driven marketing strategy apart from quality books on the subject.
+It makes sense for marketers and IT specialists to undergo some of the available data-driven marketing strategy programs to get a better awareness of the huge potential of big data.
+For example, Kellogg Northwestern University has announced a program for April this year that will help professionals implement Data-driven marketing strategy in their organization.
 They cover concepts from branding, marketing metrics, technology, finance, campaign management.
-Webinars, conferences and workshops are also the way to get updated on the latest data driven marketing strategy trends.
+Webinars, conferences, and workshops are also the way to get updated on the latest data-driven marketing strategy trends.

 With product life cycles becoming shorter and shorter such as in mobiles, watches and laptops for 2-3 years, the importance of Data driven marketing strategy need not be over-emphasised.
 It is already helping companies connect better with customers and provide a wholesome experience, especially in the travel and tourism industry.